Orphans get a disproportionate amount of attention from the plot of any given story, and is it any wonder why? Orphanhood is a plot gold mine.

 - Esteban's medallion in The Mysterious Cities of Gold.

 - The Foundling Hospital in London has cabinets of these tokens, left by mothers surrendering their children in the 1700s.
-Particularly heartbreaking, as the tokens were never returned to the children, thus none of the children could actually trace their heritage.
+The tokens were carefully kept on file with the children's papers, but unfortunately most mothers never returned to claim their children for one reason or another, with a few notable exceptions.

 - Happens in China: Author and journalist Xue Xinran "writes of mothers wanting to provide their children with legacy mementoes when they give them up for adoption: some write letters to their babies on their clothing; others leave their fingerprint in blood.
 But orphanages routinely toss the clothing out."